-It doesn’t help that there are always the endless pressures of life: appointments we’re late to, things we’ve forgotten until the last moment, health and financial worries -- the list is endless.
-In the middle of that stress, enter our child, who has lost her sneaker, suddenly remembered she needs a new notebook for school today, is teasing her little brother, or is downright belligerent.
+It doesn’t help that now there's remote schooling, or changing school schedules, and we're trying to work at home with kids who are restless and bored and screen-addicted.
+The pressures are endless: zoom appointments we’re late to, things we’ve forgotten until the last moment, health and financial worries.
+In the middle of that stress, enter our child, who has suddenly remembered she never did her assignment for school today, is teasing her little brother, is sneaking screen time, or is downright belligerent.
 And we snap.

 Your child may be pushing your buttons, but he isn't causing your response.
 Any issue that makes you feel like lashing out has roots in your own early years.
 We know this because we lose our ability to think clearly at those moments, and we start acting like children ourselves, throwing our own tantrums.

 Don't worry.
 That's normal.
 We all enter the parenting relationship wounded in some way from our childhoods, and our kids surface all those wounds.
 We can expect our kids to act out in ways that send us over the cliff at times.
 That's why it's our responsibility as the grownup to stay away from the cliff.

 WHY We Get So Angry At Our Kids

 Parents and kids have the ability to trigger each other as no one else can.
 Even as adults we are often irrational in relation to our own parents.
 (Who has greater power to annoy you and make you act childish than your own mother or father?)